 Male Greyhounds need 2.5 to 4 cups of dry food per day, and females need 1.5 to 3 cups.
 Divide this into two meals—because they are prone to bloat, they are at risk of stomach torsion if they gulp their food or eat too much at once.
 It is common for them to gain 5 pounds after they retire from racing, but you should monitor your pet's weight to ensure it doesn't gain more than that.
 If your dog is putting on weight, discuss the proper diet with your veterinarian and get recommendations for feeding schedules, amounts, types of dog food, and exercise.

-- Do not require a significant amount of grooming or shed much
+Do not shed much or require a significant amount of grooming

-- Can't spend a significant amount of time outside because of temperature sensitivity
+Can't spend a significant amount of time outside in cold weather because of temperature sensitivity

 Where to Adopt or Buy a Greyhound